Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 Small Business Trends and Policies after the Great Recession

 Research shared in this session will give participants a detailed view of what characterizes small businesses and small business employment, clarifying long-held misconceptions on the topic and possible implications in policymaking.
-The session will also include presentation of an analysis of the effectiveness of a large-scale entrepreneurship training program, and what it means for policy.
+The session will also include an analysis of the effectiveness of a large-scale entrepreneurship training program and what it means for policy.

 Lockwood Reynolds, Assistant Professor, Kent State University